magnus390/Angular_SpringBoot_FullStack/README.md

 **Note**

-Please make sure that both the frontend and backend applications are running simultaneously for the proper functioning of the application.
+Please make sure that both the Frontend and Backend applications are running simultaneously for the proper functioning of the application.

 Feel free to modify the code, experiment, and enhance the application according to your requirements.
 Happy coding!

 **2. Description**

-This full-stack application is built with Angular on the front end and Spring Boot on the back end.
-The front end runs on port 4200, while the back end runs on port 8080.
+This full-stack application is built with Angular on the Frontend and Spring Boot on the Backend.
+The Frontend runs on port 4200, while the Backend runs on port 8080.

 When you run the application, you'll be presented with a form that includes the following fields: